cyounes/Oldcyounes.ruhoh.com/posts/use-jfilechooser-properly-1.md

 ---
-title: How to use JFileChooser properly (1)
+title: How to use JFileChooser properly
 date: '2012-11-25'
 description: "Tutorial explains how to use JFileChooser on Java/Swing properly to open/save file"
 categories: [ Tutorials ]
 tags: [ Java, Swing, Programming ]
+tagline: Part 1

 ---